oslc-op/oasis-open-project/CONTRIBUTING.md

 ### Issues

-One of the best ways to communicate with the rest of the project contributors is by opening an issue.
+One of the best ways to communicate with the rest of the project contributors is by opening an issue!

 ### Discussions and announcements

-Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) or via the mailing lists:
+Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) ~or via the mailing lists~ (not working yet).

-- oslc-op@lists.oasis-open.org ([subscribe](mailto:oslc-op-subscribe@lists.oasis-open.org), [archives](http://lists.oasis-open.org/archives/oslc-op))
-- oslc-op-pgb@lists.oasis-open.org (for PGB members only, [archives](http://lists.oasis-open.org/archives/oslc-op-pgb))

-Be sure to reply to the confirmation request to activate your subscription.

 General announcements will be posted via multiple channels including blog posts under https://open-services.net/news/ ([RSS](https://open-services.net/index.xml)).
 Please send any general questions about OASIS Open Projects to staff at op-admin@oasis-open.org.
 Information about the Open Projects program can be found at https://oasis-open-projects.org.